Big reset needed for a resilient society

 by Barry Knight

 My favourite history book, The Sleepwalkers, tells the story of how the great powers drifted into the First World War without reason or regard to consequences.
 This is a common pattern, repeated many times since.
-For example, by blindly giving priority to economic growth, we have walked lemming-like towards the pandemic, the economic crash, the climate disaster, and the racism crisis.
+For example, by blindly giving priority to economic growth and not creating a resilient society, we have walked lemming-like towards the pandemic, the economic crash, the climate disaster, and the racism crisis.
 Yet, half a century ago, the Club of Rome report set out the social and environmental limits to growth and predicted the consequences of ignoring them.

 The consequences are now becoming clear, exemplified in the dramatic rise in poverty.
 Since March 2020, we have witnessed the fastest increase in the number of people claiming working-age social security benefits in the UK since records began.
 In parts of Manchester, up to 40 per cent of children now grow up in poverty.

 And this is just the start.
 Planned redundancies are running at twice the level of the 2008 financial crash.
 According to estimates by the Trussell Trust, destitution rates are set to double by Christmas, while the crisis of food poverty is becoming a ‘national scandal’.
 Footballer Marcus Rashford speaks for many when he says:

 ‘I have no interest in party politics.
 Letting millions of children in the UK go hungry at night is only an issue of humanity.
 We need to do better.’